 - Not tracking time?
 We have another solution for you called Billable Efficiency – more on that later on in this blog post.

-- When we look at Gross Capacity for the billable team, we’re not removing sick time, vacation time, holidays, etc. Those should be factored into our utilization calculation as it helps us reflect reality.
+- When we look at Gross Capacity, we’re not removing sick time, vacation time, holidays, etc. Those should be factored into our utilization calculation as it helps us reflect reality.

 Let’s dig into each of them and how to calculate them properly.